Canvey Island: Saxon and medieval

-Cana's People were descendants of both Cantiaci and the Catuvellauni.
-A boundary point, Counus, would then in tribal terms be placed at the southern border of the Trinovantes on the eastern extent of the loose tribes also seen as the Tames (Thames).

 14th century – 17th century

 One of two octagonal Dutch cottages from the 17th century which are preserved on the island.
 The above cottage now functions as a museum.

 During Edward II's reign (1307–1327) the land was under the possession of John de Apeton and the first attempts were made at managing the effects of the sea with rudimentary defences, but periodical flooding continued to blight the small population of mostly shepherds and their fat-tailed variety of sheep for a further 300 years.
 William Camden wrote of the island in 1607 that it was so low that it was often quite flooded, except the hills, upon which the sheep had a place of safe refuge.
 The uniform flatness of Canvey suggests that these hills are likely to be the red hills of the Roman saltmaking industry, or the early makeshift sea defences constructed by some of the landowners around their farms.

 A timber channel, and chalk and ragstone remains of the sea wall built c.
 1622.

 In 1622, Sir Henry Appleton (a descendant of John de Apeton) and Canvey's other landowners instigated a project to reclaim the land and wall the island from the Thames.
-The scheme was managed by an acquaintance of Appleton's – Joas Croppenburg, a Dutch Haberdasher of Cheapside in London.
+The scheme was managed by an acquaintance of Appleton's – Joas Croppenburg, a Dutch haberdasher of Cheapside in London.
 An agreement reached in 1623 stipulated that in return for inning and recovering the island, the landowners would grant a third of the land as payment for the work.

 The presence of the Dutch engineer Cornelius Vermuyden, a relation of Croppenburg's, in England at the time of the project on a commission to drain the Fens and involved in repairing the seawall at Dagenham, has led to speculation that Vermuyden oversaw the project, but proof appears to be vague; nevertheless, the work was completed by around 300 Dutch workers skilled in the construction of dykes and other sea defences.
 The engineers successfully reclaimed 3600 acre by walling the island with local chalk, limestone and the heavy clay of the marshes, with the main length along the Thames faced with Kentish ragstone.

 A broad drainage ditch was dug inland off the area facing the river while smaller inlets were filled in.
 Excess water would have collected in the broad ditch and then been discharged into the river by the means of seven sluices (later known as Commissioners Dykes).
 The completion of the work saw a considerable number of the Dutch engineers take land as payment for their work, and consequently settle on the island.